cekit/cekit/docs/descriptor/osbs.rst

 Linked
 """"""

-In this case ``container.yaml`` file is save next to the image descriptor.
+In this case ``container.yaml`` file is read from a file located next to the image descriptor.

 .. code:: yaml